Alright, you hooligan.

 Let’s look at a few available on the market now.

 This is one of the most popular textbook series available because it’s approachable and easy to use.

 As the title suggests, this book is designed for newcomers to Japanese with no previous experience in the language.
 With a handy introductory guide, you’ll learn reading, writing, and speaking in great detail, along with explanations of nuances found within even the beginning steps of the Japanese language.

 There are also supplemental YouTube videos that accompany each lesson, which clarify points that learners may have questions about.
 This book is highly recommended for those who are self-studying!

 - Follows a lesson-based structure that covers grammar, vocabulary, writing, pronunciation and more.

-- For students interested in extra practice, the series includes workbooks that are sold separately and can work as companion books.
+- For students interested in extra practice, the series includes workbooks that are sold separately and can work as companions to the textbook.

 Living Language is an established language teaching company that’s been around for years.
-You can find books specific to your level or purchase a complete package that includes books for all levels.
+You can find books specific to your level or purchase a complete package that includes books for all of them.